Logo

 Bulk editing products

 You can select multiple products and open a Bulk Edit dialog to update fields across all selected products at once.
-This currently supports updating the Country of Origin field in bulk, and is useful when preparing products for international shipping compliance.
+This supports:

 CSV stock on hand report